top of page

 Hard Water

-The high calcium and magnesium levels found in the geologic formation (aquifer) from which AMWC produces its water causes "hardness."
-While such minerals offer positive health benefits, the hardness can stain fixtures and require greater amounts of detergents than soft water.
+The high calcium and manganese levels found in the geologic formation (aquifer) from which AMWC produces its water causes "hardness."
+The hardness of Atascadero water varies between 12.9 and 31.0 grains per gallon (220 to 530 ppm).
+The average is 21.5 grains per gallon (368 ppm).
+Hardness means that it is “hard” to create a lather of suds with soap.
+These natural minerals leave white deposits on dishes, hardware, and in your home piping system.
 While hardness can be reduced by the use of water softeners, the brine discharge from the softeners eventually ends up in the groundwater, further increasing its hardness.

 Odors